rohany/rohany.github.io/src/content/blog/legate-blog.md

 Below is a weak scaling plot of the stencil program out to 1024 GPUs.
 In weak-scaling, we start with a fixed problem size on a single GPU, and then increase the number of GPUs while keeping the problem size per GPU the same.
 We then plot the throughput per GPU achieved by the system.
-An ideal weak-scaling plot is a flat line that maintains the same throughput achieved at a single GPU, meaning that we could run the application on a problem size \\(P * N\\) on \\(P\\) GPUs in the same amount of time as problem size \\(N\\) on 1 GPU.
+An ideal weak-scaling plot is a flat line that maintains the same throughput achieved at a single GPU [^1], meaning that we could run the application on a problem size \\(P * N\\) on \\(P\\) GPUs in the same amount of time as problem size \\(N\\) on 1 GPU.

+[^1]: For an application with a nearest-neighbor communication pattern (communication complexity that doesn't scale with the number of processors).
+Applications with communication complexities that scale with the number of processors are not expected to have flat weak-scaling curves.

 ![Weak scaling of cuNumeric 5-point stencil computation](https://rohany.github.io/blog/legate/stencil-cunumeric-gtc.png)